schumbar/CMPE297/assignment_07/README.md

 ### Deliverables

+All deliverables for this assignment are located under the `assignment_07` directory.

 1. Colab notebooks for all tasks (A-F).
 2. A slide deck showcasing the 21 prompt templates (Part B).
 3. Test cases for prompt evaluation (Parts A, C, and E).